Mike Sullivan (Wyoming politician): Ambassador

-During the 1992 presidential election Sullivan and Karpan published a letter calling for Wyoming voters to support Clinton and criticizing President George H. W. Bush for his negative campaign tactics, such as the Willie Horton ad during the 1988 presidential election.
+During the 1992 presidential election, Sullivan and Karpan published a letter calling for Wyoming voters to support Clinton and criticizing President George H. W. Bush for his negative campaign tactics, such as the Willie Horton ad during the 1988 presidential election.
 He supported Clinton's reelection campaign in the 1996 election and served as the co-chair of Clinton's Wyoming committee alongside Bob Schuster.
-He was placed into consideration for ambassadorships by the Clinton administration.
+He was considered for ambassadorships by the Clinton administration.
 He was considered as a candidate for Ambassador to the Holy See to replace Raymond Flynn, but that position was given to Lindy Boggs instead.

 On June 10, 1998, The Washington Post reported that Sullivan was the leading candidate for Ambassador to Ireland, and Sullivan stated that he had been contacted by White House officials.
-On August 28, President Clinton announced his nomination of Sullivan to serve as the Ambassador to Ireland.
+On August 28, President Clinton announced his nomination of Sullivan for the ambassadorship.
 He was the tenth resident of Wyoming to receive a high-level diplomatic position.
-On October 21, his nomination was approved by the United States Senate and he was sworn in at a ceremony in the Indian Treaty Room on December 8.
+His nomination was approved by the United States Senate on October 21 and he was sworn in at a ceremony in the Indian Treaty Room on December 8.
 On January 21, 1999, Sullivan presented his credentials to President of Ireland Mary McAleese.
-A legislative resolution honoring his appointment was sent to him by members of the Wyoming Legislature.
+Members of the Wyoming Legislature sent him a legislative resolution honoring his appointment.
+He served until June 20, 2001.

 Later life

-It was speculated that President George W. Bush would appoint Sullivan as Secretary of the Interior, but Bush appointed Gale Norton.
-In 2002, he was appointed to replace John Turner, who had resigned to become assistant secretary of state for the State Department Oceans and International Environmental and Scientific Affairs, as chairman of the University of Wyoming's Institute for Environment and Natural Resources board of directors.
+It was speculated by Del Tinsley, publisher of Wyoming Livestock Roundup, that President George W. Bush would appoint Sullivan as Secretary of the Interior, but Bush appointed Gale Norton.
+In 2002, he was appointed chairman of the University of Wyoming's Institute for Environment and Natural Resources board of directors, replacing John Turner, who had resigned to become assistant secretary of state for the State Department Oceans and International Environmental and Scientific Affairs,.
 In 2007, Sullivan was named as a distinguished alumnus of the University of Wyoming.

-During the 2002 Wyoming gubernatorial election Sullivan endorsed Democratic nominee Dave Freudenthal.
-During the 2008 Democratic presidential primaries he supported Hillary Clinton for the nomination and was appointed onto a Wyoming steering committee for her campaign on February 28, 2008.
+During the 2002 Wyoming gubernatorial election, Sullivan endorsed Democratic nominee Dave Freudenthal.
+During the 2008 Democratic presidential primaries, he supported Hillary Clinton for the nomination and was appointed onto a Wyoming steering committee for her campaign on February 28, 2008.
 He registered as a Republican in order to vote for Liz Cheney in the Republican primary in the 2022 election.